stvhay/online-quiz/README.md

 ### Data Collection

-Data collection behavior is activated when a separate `submitEmailData` variable is defined.
+Data collection behavior is activated when a `submitEmailData` variable is defined.

-The variable `submitEmailData` is as a dictionary containing the following keys:
+`submitEmailData` is as a dictionary containing the following keys:
 - `aboveFormHTML` : HTML data to display above a data submission form.
 - `formHTML` : HTML data for the form itself (excluding `<form>` tags).
 - `belowFormHTML : HTML data to display below a data submission form.
 - `submit` : A javascript function to submit the form data to an endpoint.

-Example:

 ```javascript
 const submitEmailData = {